-INTERACTIVE DESIGN AND DEVELOPMENT (B.S.)
+WEB DESIGN & DEVELOPMENT (B.S.)

-Formerly known as the digital design program or Interactive Design and Media, the Bachelor of Science in Interactive Design and Development prepares students to work in the rapidly developing field of interactive design and media.
+Formerly known as the Digital Design program, Interactive Design and Media, or Interactive Design and Development, the Bachelor of Science in Web Design & Development prepares students to work in the rapidly developing field of interactive design and media.

-The Bachelor of Science in Interactive Design and Development prepares students to work effectively in the rapidly moving field of interaction design.
+The Bachelor of Science in Wed Design and Development prepares students to work effectively in the rapidly moving field of interaction design.
 The program provides a diverse combination of skills, including the understanding of basic design principles, the capacity to plan and develop a great strategy, the ability to harness the latest digital technologies and techniques and experience in working in a collaborative interdisciplinary environment.

-Graduates of the B.S. in Interactive Design and Development program will:
+Graduates of the B.S. in web Design & Development program will: